 We currently have international operations and subsidiaries in various countries and jurisdictions that are subject to legal, political, and regulatory requirements and social and economic conditions that may be very different from those affecting us domestically.
-Additionally, as part of our growth strategy, we will continue to expand our sales, service and Supercharger locations internationally.
+Additionally, as part of our growth strategy, we will continue to expand our sales, delivery, service and Supercharger locations internationally.
 International expansion requires us to make significant expenditures, including the establishment of local operating entities, hiring of local employees and establishing facilities in advance of generating any revenue.

 We are subject to a number of risks associated with international business activities that may increase our costs, impact our ability to sell our products and require significant management attention.
 These risks include conforming our products to various international regulatory and safety requirements as well as charging and other electric infrastructures, difficulty in establishing, staffing and managing foreign operations, challenges in attracting customers, foreign government taxes, regulations and permit requirements, our ability to enforce our contractual rights; trade restrictions, customs regulations, tariffs and price or exchange controls, and preferences of foreign nations for domestically manufactured products.
+For example, in China, which is a key market for us, certain products such as automobiles manufactured in the U.S. have become subject to a recently increased tariff imposed by the government, which could be further increased in the future.
+Moreover, recently increased import duties on certain components used in our products that are sourced from China may increase our costs and negatively impact our operating results.